ihealthdavid/bundle-kubernetes/docs/GettingStarted.md

     juju quickstart

-This will give you an ncurses interface.

-- Select `new Amazon EC2 environment`
+Select `new Amazon EC2 environment` from the ncurses interface and fill in the following fields:

 - Type "amazon" in the environment name field.
 - Copy and paste your AWS access key.
-- Copy and paste your secret key.
+- Copy and paste your AWS secret key.
-- Select the nearest region to your location.
+- Optional select the nearest region to your location.
+- The 'admin secret' is the password you will use to log in to the Juju GUI.
 - Make this the default environment.
-- Select `save` to write the changes to your environments.yaml file.
+- Select `save` and `use` to write the changes to your environments.yaml file.

+Quickstart will start a node using your Amazon credentials for the bootstrap node.